juliadiepho/DIEP_01-git_20220606/ppt_slides.md

 ___
 # Additional GitHub Features
 1. Forking: creates a copy of any repository that you have access to and this copy is owned by you.
+2. Pull Requests: requests for new changes to be added to the main version of the repository.